usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 When a single-factor OTP authenticator is being associated with a subscriber account, the verifier (or associated CSP) SHALL obtain secrets required to duplicate the authenticator output from the authenticator source (typically its manufacturer) using approved cryptography.

 The verifier SHALL use approved encryption and an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and MitM attacks.
 Time-based OTPs SHALL have a lifetime of less than 2 minutes.
-In order to provide replay resistance as described in Section [5.2.7](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.
+In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.

 If the authenticator output has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber's account as described in [Section 5.2.2](#throttle).